manticoresoftware/manticoresearch/docs/replication.rst

 Note that when this syntax is used, `cluster_post_nodes_set` list is not updated automatically.
 Use :ref:`ALTER CLUSTER ...
 UPDATE nodes <replication_alter_update>` to update it.

+``JOIN CLUSTER`` statement completes when a node receives all the neccesary data to be in sync with all the other nodes in the cluster.

 .. _replication_delete: